-These vegan gluten free double chocolate cupcakes are rich and decadent, and are allergy friendly!
-The only cupcake recipe you need for parties and special occasions.
+These vegan gluten free double chocolate cupcakes are rich, decadent, and allergy friendly!
+This is the only cupcake recipe you need for parties and special occasions.
+Chocolate buttercream frosting is the perfect finishing touch!

 When there’s a birthday party in this house, we often turn to cupcakes.
 And more often than not, the request is made for these gluten free vegan double chocolate cupcakes.